sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 Given a recursive function, we found that this set of information was sufficient for generating a iterative version of that function.
 - Base Cases
 - Loop induction variable and its bounds
-- How these recursive calls are combined (i.e., fibonacci adds the results from the f(n-1) and f(n-2) together)
+- How these recursive calls are combined (i.e., Fibonacci adds the results from the f(n-1) and f(n-2) together)
 - The offset from the induction variable in the recursive calls (i.e., (n-1), (n-3), etc.)

 In the case of Fibonacci, we demonstrate how an iterative versin of the program can be created using only the information above.
 We use C code here for better readability, but our implementation generates this in LLVM IR.